 How to Buy a Domain Name Owned by Someone Else

-Buy a domain name from the right domain registrar
+Option 1: buy a domain name from a domain registrar

 Choose a Domain Name: